jkatsanis/SpriteEngineUI/Readme.md

    - All files from the **template** folder will be copied to the selected project location.
    - The project folder takes the user-selected name, while the **.sln** and **.exe** files have different names.

-   *Tip:* Pressing `build` or `STRG + B` in the engine will automatically build the .exe into a folder, avoiding manual resource/DLL handling.
+   *Tip:* Pressing `build` or `CTRL + B` in the engine will automatically build the .exe into a folder, avoiding manual resource/DLL handling.

 2. **How Do I Script My Sprites?**